-This word arrived as a gut punch to the Ephesians.
+This word arrived as a gut punch to the Ephesian Christians.
 It can do the same when we read it today.

 Before it hit, the Lord was all commendation, praising these busy Christians for their toil, endurance, and holy intolerance of evil.
 After it hit, he did the same, lauding them for their hatred of the lawless works of the Nicolaitans.
 But in between there came a stern and urgent reproof, flashing like dark lightning against a deep blue sky.
 What can account for it?

 When I asked myself this question, a memorable poem by William Blake came to mind:

 Hath found out thy bed

 And his dark secret love

 When people looked at the Ephesian rose, all seemed well.
 These believers were abounding in the work of the Lord.
 What’s more, to judge from the King’s commendations, they were doing their works in the Spirit and power of the Lord.
 This should give us pause: Though the Lord may be granting us fruitful labors, it also may be that a dark and dangerous love has begun to creep, worm-like, into our bed of crimson joy: into the life of love that was purchased for the Bride of Christ by his blood.